IrishMarineInstitute/Galway-Bay-QR/README.md

 # The Galway-Bay container
 Every five minutes, this container reads the latest Galway Bay forecasts from the Marine Institute THREDDS catalog (milas.marine.ie).
 For each site, the latest temperatures and salinities are obtained, and the absolute minima and maxima in a 3-day forecast are determined.
 Hourly sea levels from the operational model are interpolated to 1-minute frequency to determine the next times of high tide and low tide.
 This information is saved into the shared volume to be accessed by the webapp container.

-In order to deploy this container, first look at the '''config''' file.
+In order to deploy this container, first look at the 'config' file.